 The 1963 minors conceded four goals in defeat to Louth and it was a similar story the following year when going down to Offaly in the semi-final by 4-9 to 2-8 at the penultimate stage.

-Our first effort at under-21 level in 1964 saw Shay Cash (Sarsfields) and Pat Dunny (Raheens) prominent in an easy win over Wicklow, but Dublin were eight points the better team as Kildare made a tame exit.
+Our first effort at under-21 level in 1964 saw Shay Cash (Sarsfields) and Pat Dunney (Raheens) prominent in an easy win over Wicklow, but Dublin were eight points the better team as Kildare made a tame exit.

-In 1965 the County Board pulled a strong management team together, led by Jim Clarke (Ballymore) who was supported by Seán Cribben (Clane), Oliver O’Reilly (Caragh), Pat Dunne (Milltown), Seán Duffy (Monasterevin) and Tom Moore (Rheban) and over the course of six championship matches that year a new generation of talent was born.
+In 1965 the County Board pulled a strong management team together, led by Jim Clarke (Ballymore) who was supported by Seán Cribben (Clane), Oliver O’Reilly (Caragh), Pat Dunney (Milltown), Seán Duffy (Monasterevin) and Tom Moore (Rheban) and over the course of six championship matches that year a new generation of talent was born.
 The Class of ’65.

 The selectors picked a clutch of younger players such as Carbury’s Ollie Crinnigan, full back on the 1964 minors who switched to goalie for the 1965 campaigns at both underage grades and also broke into the senior side for that summer’s championship.